6 Supplements for Nerve Health

-There are two components to the nervous system: 1) the brain and spinal cord, called the central nervous system and; 2) nerves that go from the skin, muscle and organs to the spinal cord and later, the brain.
-This part is called the peripheral nervous system.
+There are two components to the nervous system: 1) the central nervous system (brain and spinal cord) 2) the peripheral nervous system or, nerves that go from all over the body to the spinal cord and later, the brain.

 As you can imagine, with this level of complexity, things can go haywire.

 The good news is that there are vitamins and supplements that benefit nerve health.
 Here are the top six.

 What it is: ALA is a powerful fat- and water-soluble antioxidant that neutralizes free radicals.
 Unlike other antioxidants, which target free radicals in either the blood or the tissue, ALA is effective in both.

 Why it’s important: Spikes in blood sugar can generate free radicals and can harm nerves.
 Supplementing with ALA not only battles free radicals, but it also supports healthy blood sugar levels already in the normal range by helping cells recognize and respond to insulin.

 What you need: 50–100 mg is the recommended dose for most people.
 Individuals with blood sugar concerns can benefit from up to 600 mg daily